SteeltoeOSS/Documentation/docs/management/threaddump.md

 | `Enabled` | Whether to enable the thread dump management endpoint. | `true` |
 | `Sensitive` | Currently not used. | `false` |

->NOTE: Each setting must be prefixed with `Management:Endpoints:Dump`.
+>Each setting must be prefixed with `Management:Endpoints:Dump`.

 ## Enable HTTP Access